nicolafisherwriter/nfwdg/_notes/myth - Obsidian is too complicated. Not if you think of it as a house!.md

 ---
-Date: 14th January, 2022

-Link: house

-Tags: writing, obsidian
+title: myth - Obsidian is too complicated.
+Not if you think of it as a house.
+tags: writing
 ---

 # myth - Obsidian is too complicated.
 Not if you think of it as a house!

-I’ve been a fan of Obsidian since April 2021 when I first heard about it.
+I’ve been a fan of [[Obsidian]] since April 2021 when I first heard about it.
 I stayed up late into the night learning about potential setups.
 I experimented with plugins.
 I organised my folders and my tags.
 I watched countless explanatory YouTube videos.

 I was aiming for the perfect setup.